 Adding more green services and machines is something that is only going to get more and more commonplace in the HVAC industry.
 As you can see, there are also more methods than ever that your company can employ.
 Companies shouldn’t be blindly hopping on trends, though.
 It’s equally important that they take the time to actually determine what innovations will bring them the most amount of new customers, while also staying efficient and profitable.

-The only way to manage this is by having a full understanding of your company finances and operations, and this is best accomplished with project management software like eSub.
+The only way to manage this is by having a full understanding of your company finances and operations, and this is best accomplished with an HVAC contractor software like eSub.
 From the financial end, we can compare your bids, actuals, and other financial data to find out the true costs of one of these new offerings.
 On the logistics end, you can track your teams and equipment to find out the time and resources required to go green in the HVAC industry.